MartinPellizzer/terrawhisper-compiler/articles/alpinia-officinarum/medicine.md

 ## What are the key constituents of galangal for health purposes?

+Galangal (Alpinia officinarum) contains significant quantities of galangin, ranging from 0.3% to 2.0% in its rhizomes, exhibiting potent antioxidant properties.
+Galangol, found in concentrations varying from 0.05% to 0.15%, showcases noteworthy anti-inflammatory and analgesic effects.
+Additionally, the essential oil extracted from galangal comprises cineol in quantities ranging between 20% to 50%, pinene at around 10% to 25%, and terpineol at approximately 5% to 15%.
+These components contribute to the herb's substantial antimicrobial activity against various bacteria and fungi.

 The following illustration shows the most important constituents of galangal for medicinal purposes.